atul1753/DS-Algo-Problem-Solutions/README.md

 # DS-Algo-Problem-Solutions
-This repo contains solutions of questions frequently asked in FAAMNG interview
+This repo contains c++ solutions of questions frequently asked in FAAMNG interview with the key logics necessary